 We are a medical device company focused on developing and commercializing products intended to transform the way calcified cardiovascular disease is treated.
 We aim to establish a new standard of care for medical device treatment of atherosclerotic cardiovascular disease through our differentiated and proprietary local delivery of sonic pressure waves for the treatment of calcified plaque, which we refer to as intravascular lithotripsy ("IVL").
 Our IVL system (our "IVL System"), which leverages our IVL technology (our "IVL Technology"), is a minimally invasive, easy-to-use and safe way to significantly improve patient outcomes.
 Our Shockwave M5 IVL catheter ("M5 catheter") was CE-Marked in April 2018 and cleared by the U.S. Food and Drug Administration ("FDA") in July 2018 for use in our IVL System for the treatment of peripheral artery disease ("PAD").
-Our Shockwave C2 IVL catheter ("C2 catheter"), which we are currently marketing in Europe, was CE-Marked in June 2018 for use in our IVL System for the treatment of coronary artery disease ("CAD").
+Our Shockwave C2 IVL catheter ("C2 catheter"), which we are currently marketing in select locations outside of the United States, was CE-Marked in June 2018 for use in our IVL System for the treatment of coronary artery disease ("CAD").
 In August 2019, we received Breakthrough Device designation from the FDA for our C2 catheters using our IVL System for the treatment of CAD.
 The second version of our Shockwave S4 IVL catheter ("S4 catheter") was cleared by the FDA in August 2019.
 We also have ongoing clinical programs across several products and indications, which, if successful, will allow us to expand commercialization of our products into new geographies and indications.
 Importantly, we are undertaking ongoing clinical trials of our C2 catheter intended to support a pre-market application ("PMA") in the United States and a Shonin submission in Japan for the treatment of CAD.
-In October 2018, we received staged IDE approval for our DISRUPT CAD III global study in 2019 and completed enrollment in April 2020.
+In October 2018, we received staged IDE approval for our DISRUPT CAD III global study.
+We began enrollment in the DISRUPT CAD III global study in 2019 and completed enrollment in April 2020.
 This study is designed to support U.S. PMA approval for our C2 catheters.
-We anticipate having final data from these ongoing clinical trials intended to support a U.S. launch of our C2 catheter
+We anticipate having fin

 The first two indications we are targeting with our IVL System are PAD, the narrowing or blockage of vessels that carry blood from the heart to the extremities, and CAD, the narrowing or blockage of the arteries that supply blood to the heart.
-In the future, we see significant opportunity in the potential treatment of aortic stenosis ("AS"), a condition where the heart's aortic valve becomes increasingly calcified with age, causing it to narrow and obstruct blood flow from the heart.
+In the future, we see significant opportunity in the potential treatment of aortic stenosis, a condition where the heart's aortic valve becomes increasingly calcified with age, causing it to narrow and obstruct blood flow from the heart.